gee-community/eetasks/docs/runGEEscripts.md

 `print` somewhat mirrors the functionality of [print](https://developers.google.com/earth-engine/apidocs/print) in the Code Editor:

->  ⚠️ An important difference is that when objects that have a `getInfo` get printed, the operation is performed asynchronously, so the order is not guaranteed ❗
+>  ⚠️ Print for eeObjects wraps `getInfo` in asynchronous mode, so the order appearing in the output is not guaranteed❗.
+Use `print(myEeObject.getInfo())` if you want the script to perform the print synchronously.

 ![ExportTableSuccessFail](https://raw.githubusercontent.com/gee-community/eetasks/main/docs/assets/print.png)

-> ⚠️ In windows or MacOS, do not use the `.getInfo` methods directly.
-[Here's why](#caveat-for-windows-and-macos-users).
-In Linux, this shouldn't be an issue.

 ### `Export`